 The museum offers a range of materials—from web modules focusing on specific topics in art, to accompanying lesson plans and other resources—for educators to use in the classroom.
-Examples of these materials can be found on the Interact page.
+Examples of these materials can be found on the Explore page.

 The Eskenazi Museum of Art's Grade Tour Program